 Complete routine (45–60 minutes) — for deep and restorative sleep

-1. T-60 min: Warm shower or bath (37–38 °C) — the slight drop in body temperature that follows promotes sleep onset.
+1. T-60 min: Warm shower or bath (37–38 °C) — the slight drop in body temperature that follows promotes falling asleep.

 2. T-45 min: Journaling: write down 3 positive things from the day and 3 intentions for the next day.